 Bring a special treat or fun snack for the walk back to the car when it’s time to say goodbye and leave.
 Fruit strips, lollipops, etc can sweeten the sting of having to leave, serve as a distraction, and can also give a little energy boost to help everyone get back.

-I shared this tip last year and it’s another one that I’ve heard from many who have started using this hack too.
+I shared this tip a few years ago and it’s another one that I’ve heard from many who have started using this hack too.
 I like to keep YumEarth suckers tucked in my backpack, and then a handful more in the first aid kit (lollipops are also helpful for calming down kids if they’ve gotten hurt).

 9. CAR SICKNESS REMEDIES & TRICKS